A Pretty Penny

 ‘So you’re not needed,’ said J.B, filling the silence.
 ‘You can go.
 Thank you.’
 And he closed the door.

-I remained rooted where I stood and quickly found myself smiling.
+I remained rooted where I stood and soon found myself smiling.
 Talk about material.
-I turned and walked back to the lifts, still smiling and thinking to myself of course J.B used escorts.
-He fit the bill perfectly.
+I turned and walked back to the lifts, still smiling and thinking to myself, of course J.B used escorts.

-Stood by the lifts and gazing out of a window that overlooked Cadogan Place Gardens, a dark rectangle of nothingness at that hour, I called Elle.
+Stood by the lifts, I called Elle and gazed out of a window that overlooked Cadogan Place Gardens.
+A dark rectangle of nothingness at that hour.

 ‘Yeah Elle, it’s me,’ I said, ‘Apparently Chloe’s been booked overnight?’